Mohafiz (vehicle): Pakistan

 The Mohafiz have been heavily used by Pakistani security forces in the Balochistan province of Pakistan.

 In March 2020, a Frontier Corps (South Balochistan) convoy was ambushed by BLF terrorists at Buleda in Kech District.
-A heavy gunfight ensued with the Militants and in the process, the Mohafiz was struck by an Improvised explosive device, however the ASV survived the explosion.
+A heavy gunfight ensued with the Militants and in the process, the Mohafiz was struck by an Improvised explosive device, however the IMV survived the explosion.